CountryTk/Hydra/README.md

 This editor is very customizable, just edit the config.json file.
 All color codes  **MUST** be hex color codes!

-Required modules: PyQt5, urxvt terminal emulator.
+Required modules: PyQt5, urxvt terminal emulator (optional, no interactive mode without it, only available on gnu+linux platforms right now, I will find a fix in the near future to make this feature cross-platform), bs4.
 # Urxvt terminal emulator installation

 On ubuntu you just do **sudo apt-get install rxvt-unicode**